-You may withdraw your MP2 savings for a reason other than those allowed by Pag-IBIG.
-But you'll be paid only half of the total dividend earned (if you chose to receive dividends after five years) or only your contributions (if you chose the annual dividend payout option).
+You may withdraw your savings for a reason other than those allowed by Pag-IBIG.
+But you'll only receive half of the total dividend earned (if you chose to receive dividends after five years) or only your contributions (if you chose the annual dividend payout option).

 Yes, you can open new MP2 savings accounts once your existing account matures.
 This is a good strategy if you wish to invest your money in the long term, like for retirement.

 Unclaimed MP2 savings after the five-year maturity will keep on earning dividends (based on the dividend rates of the Pag-IBIG Regular Savings Program).
-After two years, it will no longer earn dividends and must be withdrawn.
+After two years, it will no longer earn dividends.
+You should just withdraw your contributions.

-Investing in the Pag-IBIG MP2 savings program is a good way to build savings to fund your financial goals in the future.
-It makes a great passive income source, too.
-Thus, you should enroll an account immediately, so you have more time to grow your money.
+Investing in the Pag-IBIG MP2 program is a good way to build your savings and fund your financial goals in the future.
+It makes a great passive income source, too, as you let a small amount of money earn for you.

 By diligently contributing each month for five years, you actually build not just a savings fund but a good savings habit.
 Since it's backed by the government, you can rest assured that you won’t lose your money.